clasqm/QBASDOWN/test.md

 ## Header line ##

-If the very first line starts with the % character followed by a space, the rest of the line will become the document title (what gets printed in your browser's title bar or tab).
+If the very first line starts with the % character followed by a space, the rest of the line will become the document title metadata (what gets printed in your browser's title bar or tab).

+If the second line line starts with the % character followed by a space, the rest of the line will become the Author metadata (this is used by some browsers and search engines).

-This version does not support 2nd and 3rd line % headers (author and date).
+This version does not support 3rd line % headers (date metadata).
 That may change in the future.

 ----------------------------------------------------------------------